It’s that time of year again, Black History Month. Dedicated to the ones who survived 2020, and the ones who didn’t. Let’s do it. With tentacles.

 Every February in the United States, the country sets aside 28 (or 29 in a leap year) days to celebrate, discuss and engage Black History.
 Innocuous enough.
 And yet Feb.
 1st seems to signal the beginning of a 28-day long ritual of whining.
 How come they get their own month?
 What about White History Month?
 It’s a cornucopia of misconceptions and endless micro-aggressive racial faux-pas.

 Unfortunately, this isn’t just from the usual sky boxes of white obliviousness; there are black people (looking at you Fauxteps and Stacy Dash) who wade into the stupid with reckless abandon.
-In a world where actual white nationalists and Nazi sympathizers have staunch allies in the higher echelons of the government, and are helping implement policy, the stupid has been extra thick, extra fragile, extra entitled and extra whiny over these past few years.
-Not to mention dangerous.
-Like really dangerous.
+In a world where actual white nationalists and Nazi sympathizers have actually sacked the United States Capitol–like Atilla the Hun–the stupid remains extra thick, extra fragile, extra entitled and extra whiny.

 This is an updated list from an annual post I’ve done for the last five years.
 You’d think everyone would have the pointers down by now right?
 Wrong.
 Because like evil in Mordor, the stupid yet stirs, and does not sleep.